Kurry/glasscn-ui/README.md

 ### Opt-in Glassmorphic Style

-All components that have a solid surface / background color will now have these new props to transform them into a glassmorphic style:
+All components that are containers, dialogs or popovers, and have a solid surface / background color will now have these new props to transform them into a glassmorphic style:

 - `variant`: `default` or `glass`.
 - `blur`: Allows to customize the blur radius, e.g. `xl`.
 Same values as `backdrop-blur-*` classes.

 ## Installation

 This is a Tailwind CSS component library, so you need to install the package, adjust your `tailwind.config.js|ts` configuration and some global styles.

 ```bash
 npm install glasscn-ui